timpanister/powerautomate-event_ics_file/README.md

 ## Technical solution

 Here, I came up with the Power Automate Flow to create an ICS file given user input on meeting details.
-The ics file is stored in the user's specified OneDrive folder and can be imported into Outlook or Google calendar.
+The ics file is stored in the user's specified OneDrive folder.
+When composing an email, the ics is attached with it.
+Recipients can import the .ics file to add the calendar entry into Outlook or Google calendar.

 ![image](https://user-images.githubusercontent.com/82358116/153165431-c4fc0395-0f40-40d4-8055-511cc1a7a8d2.png)